linjun123/Eigenfunction-detector/README.md

 (b) even if one can determine the first several eigenfunctions' locations, it seems uncertain to decide which eigenfunction localizes at which place where $g$ is large.

-Especially, the second question is hard because the support of the first a few eigenfunctions tend to be similar when the edge length $n$ is large.
+Especially, the second question is hard because sometimes the first a few eigenvalues are close to each other.

 ###3.